jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

     - [IAC, Terraform]
 thumbnail: images/rockstar.jpg
 ---
-Getting started with technologies these days is easy, there's plenty of introductory articles and most technology providers will keep dedicated teams for writing and keeping up-to-date technical documentation with titles such as `Getting started with xxxx`. `10 minute intro to xxxxx`, `Quick intro to...`  Terraform is no exception to this and they have great entry level documentation here:
+Getting started with technologies these days is easier than ever since there are plenty of introductory articles and most technology providers will keep dedicated teams for writing and keeping up-to-date technical documentation with titles such as `Getting started with xxxx`. `10 minute intro to xxxxx`, `Quick intro to...`, etc.  Terraform is no exception to this and they have great entry level documentation here:
 - [Intro to Terraform](https://www.terraform.io/intro/index.html).
 - [Getting started with Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html).

-The documentation here is definitely top quality but leaves you that feeling -that most hello worlds have on you- like you're just grasping the surface and there's lots of problems that complex, enterprise-level projects have that remain unanswered.
+Although the Terraform documentation is top quality after reading it you still feel like you're just grasping the surface (as most hello worlds do) and there's lots of complex, enterprise-level scenarios that are still unclear.
-Everybody has a different learning style, but my personal preference is learned lessons by a mix of theory and examples (I am a big fan of all books finishing by `...in Action`).
+People have different learning styles, for me my preference is learning lessons by a mix of theory and examples (I am a big fan of all books finishing by `...in Action`).

 This article will be the first of a series of articles using different use cases that expose best practices within Terraform by example and will progress in complexity from one use case to another.
 The first use case that will be covered is the definition of a blog site using serverless technologies in AWS.
 My goal is to answer the following questions by the end of this article:
-1. How do we define modules that are reusable by a team using Terraform?
+1. How do we define modules that are reusable by a team in Terraform?
-2. How do we separate the IAC between different environments while achieving [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)?
+2. How do we separate the IAC (Infrastructure as Code) between different environments while achieving [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)?
-    - Here it is worth noting that IAC is after all code and the best coding practices that have been refined over the years for software systems are also applicable to IAC.[Reference][1]
+    It is worth noting that IAC is after all code and the best coding practices that have been refined over the years for software systems are also applicable to IAC.
+[References](#ref1)

 Before proceeding let's define terraform and it's relevancy within the DevOps universe.
 {% blockquote %}